 In June 2013, the Group completed the previously announced Farm-in Agreement with Caracal Energy Inc. ("Caracal", previously Griffiths Energy) relating to three production sharing contracts in the Republic of Chad (the "PSCs").
 The three PSCs cover an area of 26,103 square kilometres in southern Chad.
 The Badila oil field covers an area of approximately 29 square kilometres and is located approximately 16 kilometres from an oil export pipeline.
 The Mangara oil field covers an area of approximately 71 square kilometres and is located approximately 111 kilometres from the same oil export pipeline.
-On 30 September 2013, first oil production commenced from the Badila field and, on 26 December 2014, first oil production commenced from the Badila field and, on 26 December 2014, first oil production commenced from the Badila field and, on 26 December 2014, first oil production commenced from the Mangara field.
+On 30 September 2013, first oil production commenced from the Badila field and, on 26 December 2014, first oil production commenced from the Mangara field.
 On 14 April 2014, the Company announced an agreement to acquire Caracal for an all cash consideration of £5.50 per common share.
 The acquisition was completed on 8 July 2014.
 In the fourth quarter of 2015, the drilling campaigns at these fields were significantly reduced compared to initial plans in order to preserve the resource for a more favourable pricing environment.
 During the first quarter of 2016, the remaining workover rig in Chad was temporarily suspended.
-A one-rig drilling schedule is expected to recommence in 2017.
+A one-rig drilling schedule recommenced in mid-2017.